To a Kinder World: Production and broadcast

 Japanese voice actress Kikuko Inoue spoke of an experience where she feared for her own daughter's life, which inspired her performance as Acrobatic Silky, particularly her breathing.

-"To a Kinder World," similar to all episodes of Dandadan, was produced by animation studio Science Saru and is an adaptation of the manga of the same name by Yukinobu Tatsu.
-The episode was directed by Kōtarō Matsunaga and written by Hiroshi Seko, and the music was composed by Kensuke Ushio.
-The storyboard and animation was directed by Shūto Enomoto, his debut as a storyboard director.
-His animation work was primarily centered on Acrobatic Silky and Aira, with Matsunaga working in tandem with Enomoto.
+"To a Kinder World", like all episodes of Dandadan, was produced by animation studio Science Saru and an adaptation of the manga series of the same name by Yukinobu Tatsu.
+The episode were directed by Kōtarō Matsunaga and written by Hiroshi Seko, and the music was composed by Kensuke Ushio.
+The storyboard and animation was directed by Shūto Enomoto, in his debut as a storyboard director.
+Enomoto's animation work was primarily centered on Acrobatic Silky and Aira, working in tandem with Matsunaga.
 When compared to the manga, the episode put more focus on Silky's memories, with Fūga Yamashiro making her the main focus of the episode.
 Enomoto stated that he created the storyboards with Yamashiro's ideas in mind, but had difficulty executing them.
-Matsunaga agreed, specifically citing the scene where Silky comes down the stairs as particularly difficult.
-Enomoto created a 3D layout of the storyboard of the scene of her chasing after her abducted daughter.
+Matsunaga agreed, citing the Silky point-of-view scene as particularly difficult.
+Enomoto created a 3D layout of this part.

-When designing the fight between Silky, Okarun, and Momo, Enomoto wanted to illustrate Silky as "imprisoned by her own hair," spending the entirety of the production storyboarding and figuring out which animators should work on which task.
+When designing the fight between Silky, Okarun, and Momo, Enomoto wanted to illustrate Silky as "imprisoned by her own hair", spending the entirety of the production storyboarding and figuring out which animators should work on which task.
 Artist Kana Itō was responsible for illustrating the final scene between Silky and Aira.
 Enomoto, having picked her to animate it while creating the storyboard, stated that the first illustration was perfect.
 Other scenes, including her hair attacks at the beginning of the episode, her hair-pulling scene, and cardiac scene, were illustrated by Jura, Genta Ishimori and Kana Okutani, respectively.
-The first five minutes of the episode are an adaptation of chapter 15 of the manga, where Silky's backstory is depicted in 11 pages, compared to 10 minutes of the anime, which has additional and elongated scenes.
+The first five minutes of the episode are an adaptation of chapter 15 of the manga, where Silky's backstory is depicted in 11 comic pages, compared to 10 minutes of the anime, which has additional and elongated scenes.
 The scene of Silky meeting Aira as a child was changed to have Silky look more similar to her human form instead of her yōkai form as in the manga.

-Kikuko Inoue, Acrobatic Silky's Japanese voice actress, stated in an interview that she channeled an incident that occurred 20 years prior when she left her six-year-old daughter unattended in a pool briefly, running at full speed back after realizing how unsafe she was.
-She described her breathing on the way back as half-crying, and noted how terrified she was that her daughter may drown.
-Inoue noted that she related to the confusion and fear that Silky experienced chasing after her daughter's kidnappers, putting her own experiences into Silky's breathing during this scene.
+Kikuko Inoue, Acrobatic Silky's Japanese voice actress, stated in an interview that she channeled an incident that occurred 20 years prior when she left her six-year-old daughter unattended in a pool briefly, running at full speed back after realizing how unsafe her daughter was.
+She described her breathing on the way back as half-crying, noting how terrified she was that her daughter may drown.
+Inoue stated that she related to the confusion and fear that Silky experienced chasing after her daughter's kidnappers, putting her own experiences into Silky's breathing during this scene.

 "To a Kinder World" was first broadcast on MBS, TBS and other JNN stations as part of the Super Animeism Turbo broadcast block on November 15, 2024.
 It was also released on the ABEMA Anime Channel, Netflix, Hulu, and Crunchyroll.